Annika-wyt/pink_summer_camp_robotics/README.md

     docker-compose --version
     ```

     If you see something like `docker-compose version x.xx.xx`, then you can continue with step 2.
-Otherwise, check the information pack we sent you for the instruction for installing docker.
+Otherwise, check the [Information Pack](Information_pack_Robotics_And_AI_Camp_2025.pdf) we sent you for the instruction for installing docker.

 #TODO: add different compose file for different group